Senths02/portfolio/src/content/watch-party-data.md

 >The screen was simple and brief, so user's could move on with the experience.

-I used the thin border and introduced iconography from the core experience, but with the intention of keeping focus on the content.
+I used the thin border and introduced iconography from the core experience, with the intention of keeping focus on the content.
 <br>

 ![BBC Together branded intro](images/watch-party-data/together_branded_intro.png)